Viresh26/Text_Technology/README.md

 A **local database of arXiv papers** with advanced similarity evaluation using:

-- Document Embeddings (e.g., BERT)
+- Document Embeddings (BERT-based)
-- XPath/XQuery-based XML parsing
+- XML parsing of arXiv responses
 - Multi-modal Search Capabilities
 - FastAPI Interface for Real-Time Semantic Search